shajal-kumer/gsap-animation/README.md

 **Client:** HTML, CSS, Javascript, GSAP

+## Optimization

+I refacotr Javascript Scroll Animation Tutorial | GSAP and ScrollMagic Tutorial by deved from GSAP v2 to GSAP V3

 ## 🚀 About Me

-I'm a front-end developer with backend knowledge.
+I'm a front-end software engineer with backend knowledge.

 ## 🛠 Skills